mwojnars/hypertag/docs/index.md

   (e.g., length of text), to adapt CSS styles of top-level HTML elements and provide better user experience without the use of client-side Javascript.

-All these things can be done directly in a Hypertag script, with no need to pull back to Python code.
+All these can be done directly in a Hypertag script, without falling back to Python code.

 The details of the [DOM structure](#dom-structure) and [manipulation](#dom-manipulation) are discussed in next subsections.
 We also show how to generate a